 The Board acknowledges the need and importance of keeping shareholders and investors informed of the Group's business and corporate developments.
-Timely releases of quarterly financial and audited results, relevant information and corporate initiatives taken by the Group that warrant an announcement to the BMSB under the Listing Requirements provide shareholders and investors with an up to date overview on Group performance and operations.
+Timely releases of quarterly financial and audited results, relevant information and corporate initiatives taken by the Group that warrant an announcement to the BMSB under the MMLR provides shareholders and investors with an up to date overview on Group performance and operations.

 The Board intends to maintain an active dialogue with shareholders.
-Whilst the Annual Report gives the shareholders a quick run on the financial and operation performance of the Group, the Annual General Meeting and Extraordinary General Meeting provide a platform to shareholders to seek more information on the audited financial statements and operational matters.
+Whilst the Annual Report gives the shareholders a quick run on the financial and operation performance of the Group, the AGM and Extraordinary General Meeting provide a platform to shareholders to seek more information on the audited financial statements and operational matters.